Azure/azureml-examples/experimental/deploy-triton/README.md

 - azurecli
 products:
 - azure-machine-learning
-description: [Experimental] Learn how to efficiently deploy to GPUs with the [Triton inference server](https://github.com/triton-inference-server/server) and Azure ML.
+description: Learn how to efficiently deploy to GPUs with the [Triton inference server](https://github.com/triton-inference-server/server) and Azure ML.
-experimental: Triton in Azure ML is currently in preview
+experimental: in preview
 ---

 # Real-time inference on GPUs in Azure Machine Learning